Jean Carlos Centeno

+Centeno rose to prominence as a singer and songwriter during his tenure with the vallenato group Binomio de Oro de América, which he joined in 1993 and remained with until 2005.
+That year, he left the group to pursue a solo career alongside accordionist Juan Fernando “Morre” Romero.
+In 2006, Centeno and Romero released their first independent album, Ave Libre.
+Throughout his career, Centeno has released 17 studio albums (11 with Binomio de Oro and six as a solo artist).
+In 2022, he won the Latin Grammy Award for Best Cumbia/Vallenato Song/Album and had previously received a nomination in 2018.

 Early years

-Centeno's parents are Ebel Jiménez and Miryan Centeno whom as a child, at only 3 months old of age, took him to Villanueva, La Guajira, in Colombia and left him with María Elena Jiménez due to financial hardships.
+Centeno's parents are Evel Antonio Jiménez Centeno and Nidia María Centeno Gómez whom as a child, at only 3 months old of age, took him to Villanueva, La Guajira, in Colombia and left him with María Elena Jiménez Balcázar due to financial hardships.
 Centeno's grandfather Reynaldo was a musician, played the trumpet and the drums.
 At the age of 14 years financial hardships forced him to work on the streets selling snacks, worked as a farm boy and took care of kids to survive.
 He traveled around town in the Department of La Guajira also singing at parties.
 He dreamed of becoming a ballads singer or soap opera actor.

-In 1992 participated along Poncho Cotes Jr in a song contest in the Colombian town of San Juan del Cesar, in La Guajira.
+In 1992 participated along Poncho Cotes Jr. in a song contest in the Colombian town of San Juan del Cesar, in La Guajira.
 The song "Un ángel mas en el cielo" of his authorship was a dedication to his role model singer Rafael Orozco Maestre, then recently deceased, and lead singer of the Binomio de Oro de America vallenato group.

 Israel Romero the accordionist from the Binomio de Oro de America became interested on Centeno's talent and hired him as backup singer for the group.
 Centeno sang the group hits "No te vayas", "Celos", "Manantial de amor", among others and also got to be recorded by the Binomio de Oro; "Volvió el dolor", "Me ilusioné", "Amigo el corazón" and "Me vas a extrañar".